RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 !!!
 Info

-    This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can put or assess the files into the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#samba-share-of-emulationstations-themes-on-retropie)).
+    This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can put or assess the files into the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#set-up-samba-share-of-emulationstations-themes-on-retropie)).

 ### What You Will Need

 - A text editor
     - Notepad will do fine, but something with syntax highlighting is way more helpful.
 Whatever editor you prefer: It should support XML formatting and maybe even XML linting.
-- Emulationstation
+- EmulationStation
     - This tutorial uses a version on a Windows machine (more on that below), but the version on your Pi is fine.
 - An image editor
     - This is optional as all the images will be supplied, however you can use these images as a base to create your own, or make your own from scratch.
 On Windows you may use Photoshop, but other programs like GIMP, Inkscape, Krita or Paint.net would work too.
 Whenever possible use SVG format for your graphics instead of pixel based formats (JPG/PNG) as the former scales properly without visible artefacts.